EMPLOYEE ENGAGEMENT STUDIES

 - Job insecurity and fear of job loss

 - Unfairness, particularly in reward and benefit systems

 - Poor line-management behaviour and bullying

 - Working for long periods without a break

 - Lower availability to work

-ODRL has designed and delivered a range of employee engagement studies with large complex organisations.
-Based on our empirical studies, we have designed a tool that can be adapted to meet the needs of the organisation.
+ODRL has designed and delivered a range of employee engagement studies to large complex organisations.